No products in the cart.

 Insurance Bad Faith Cases are tricky whether you are approaching them as counsel for the insured or the insurer.
 And 1st Party Property Insurance Bad Faith cases are on the rise – the increase in hurricanes and fires and all sort of natural disasters has seen a rapid increase in insurance claims and disputes all over the country.

 For example – the ongoing fire storms in California, getting worse every year, have had a dramatic impact on properties and insurers and those insured.

 This seminar lays things out for you in a clear and concise manner and provides concrete strategies and tactics to help you win your cases.

 Both sides of the aisles are represented – plaintiff and defense and you are sure to come away with new tools you can put to use immediately.

 Please see the detailed agenda below for all of the details about topics covered.

-This program will be recorded live on January 26-28, 2021.
-The recorded package, available in audio or video format and including seminar materials, will be available within one to two weeks after the live program ends.
+This program will be recorded live on April 27 & 29, 2021.
+The recorded package, available in audio or video format and including seminar materials, will be available within two to three weeks after the live program ends.